Human germline engineering

-Using germline editing for reproduction is prohibited by law in more than 70 countries and by a binding international treaty of the Council of Europe.
-However, in November 2015, a group of Chinese scientists used the gene-editing technique CRISPR/Cas9 to edit single-celled, non-viable embryos to see the effectiveness of this technique.
-This attempt was rather unsuccessful; only a small fraction of the embryos successfully incorporated the new genetic material and many of the embryos contained a large number of random mutations.
+In November 2015, a group of Chinese researchers used CRISPR/Cas9 to edit single-celled, non-viable embryos to assess its effectiveness.
+This attempt was unsuccessful; only a small fraction of the embryos successfully incorporated the genetic material and many of the embryos contained a large number of random mutations.
 The non-viable embryos that were used contained an extra set of chromosomes, which may have been problematic.
-In 2016, another similar study was performed in China which also used non-viable embryos with extra sets of chromosomes.
-This study showed very similar results to the first; there were successful integrations of the desired gene, yet the majority of the attempts failed, or produced undesirable mutations.
+In 2016, a similar study was performed in China on non-viable embryos with extra sets of chromosomes.
+This study showed similar results to the first; except that no embryos adopted the desired gene.